bramdanneels/IntroOmicsPract/Practicals/04_ReadMapping.md

 # BINF201 – Practical 4 – Read Mapping

-In this practical we will map different kind of sequencing reads from different types of experiments to the _Drosophila melanogaster_ (fruit fly) genome using different mappers.
+In this practical we will map different kind of sequencing reads from different types of experiments to the _Arabidopsis thaliana_ (thale cress) genome using different mappers.

 ## Software installation and data retrieval